top of page

 Fire ⌦ Metal: fire melts metal into liquid

-It’s entirely possible that Ancient Chinese Cosmology was more of collective intelligence; however, some famous kings are related to the invention of this theory.
+It’s entirely possible that Ancient Chinese Cosmology was more of collective intelligence.

 Fu Xi, an honorable king from around 5000 years ago, used to observe the universe, trying to figure out a general rule.